alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 - `OpenSSL`
   - To install manually, see [Github](https://github.com/openssl/openssl)
   - To install directly on Mac (if you use brew): ` brew install openssl`
-  - To install directly on Windows: see [wiki](https://wiki.openssl.org/index.php/Binaries) for list of binary distributions
+  - To install directly on Windows: see [wiki](https://wiki.openssl.org/index.php/Binaries) for list of binary distributions.
+    - OpenSSL is used in the Powershell scripts.
+In case Powershell cannot run OpenSSL, you may need to add your OpenSSL directory to the Powershell environment path.
+To add OpenSSL to your Powershell environment path, run: `$env:path = $env:path + ";<path to OpenSSL bin directory>`

 ## 2. Safe Haven Management configuration